Sri Lanka Air Force: Training

-Under the guidance of the British Royal Air Force, flight training was first offered to Royal Ceylon Air Force pilots at RAF Station Negombo, a RAF airfield at Katunayake, in 1952.
+Under the guidance of the British Royal Air Force (RAF), flight training was first offered to Royal Ceylon Air Force pilots at RAF Station Negombo, an RAF airfield at Katunayake, in 1952.
 In addition, a number of cadet officers received flight training at the Royal Air Force College in Cranwell, in Lincolnshire, England.
 After the British withdrew from their military facilities in Veylong in 1967, No. 1 Squadron (Flight Training School) was established at SLAF China Bay in Trincomalee.
-With the increase in Tamil separatist activities in the mid-1980s, the air force stepped up its training activities, bringing in foreign pilots to assist in the helicopter training program.
+With the increase in Tamil separatist activities in the mid-1980s, the air force stepped up its training activities, bringing in foreign pilots to assist in the helicopter training programme.

 Basic officer training is carried out at the Air Force Academy at SLAF China Bay in Trincomalee.
-The academy offers a two-year program of basic flight training and a variety of specialised courses.
+The academy offers a two-year programme of basic flight training and a variety of specialised courses.
 Pilot training was carried out at SLAF Anuradhapura by No. 1 Flying Training Wing using Cessna 150s for basic training and Nanchang CJ-6 (PT-6) aircraft for intermediate training.
 This has since been moved to SLAF China Bay.
 Advanced jet training is carried out by No. 14 Squadron in K-8 Karakorums also based at SLAF China Bay.
 Specialised training for different types of aircraft is carried out by the respective Squadrons; this includes F-7 Skybolt, Kfir TC.2 and MiG-23UB aircraft used for this purpose by No. 5 Jet Squadron, No. 10 Fighter Squadron and No. 12 Squadron respectively at SLAF Katunayake.
 For training of transport pilots, Harbin Y-12s of No. 8 Light Transport Squadron are used; Bell 206s are used for helicopter training.
 The General Sir John Kotelawala Defence University (KDU) formed in 1981 and situated in Ratmalana, fourteen kilometres south of Colombo, is Sri Lanka's only university specialising in defence studies.
 Apart from postgraduate defence studies each year, approximately fifty cadets from all three services are admitted to the university (aged 18–22) to participate in a three-year programme of under graduate studies.